cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 - It cycles through various memory types trying to free anything.
 - It negotiates shrinking with drivers.

-We have frequently seen that this process can take seconds or even minutes even for simple production workloads.
+We have frequently seen that this process can take seconds or even minutes for simple production workloads.
 During this time, your application is suspended, and the system appears to hang.
 By the time the OOM killer actually fires, the user has likely already experienced significant unresponsiveness,